Galvus (Vildagliptin)

 Who Should Not Take Galvus

-Do not use Galvus if you are allergic to vildagliptin or any ingredients in the medication, if you have type 1 diabetes, or if you have high levels of ketones in your blood.
+Do not use Galvus if you are allergic to vildagliptin or any of its ingredients, have type 1 diabetes, or high levels of ketones in your blood.

 Medical Conditions to Discuss